cloudfoundry-attic/garden-linux-release/src/github.com/docker/docker/man/docker.1.md

 **--icc**=*true*|*false*
   Allow unrestricted inter\-container and Docker daemon host communication.
 If disabled, containers can still be linked together using **--link** option (see **docker-run(1)**).
 Default is true.

+**--insecure-registry**=[]
+  Enable insecure registry communication.

 **--ip**=""
   Default IP address to use when binding container ports.
 Default is `0.0.0.0`.

 **--ip-forward**=*true*|*false*
+  Enables IP forwarding on the Docker host.
+The default is `true`.
+This flag interacts with the IP forwarding setting on your host system's kernel.
+If your system has IP forwarding disabled, this setting enables it.
+If your system has IP forwarding enabled, setting this flag to `--ip-forward=false` has no effect.

-  Docker will enable IP forwarding.
-Default is true.
-If `--fixed-cidr-v6` is set.
-IPv6 forwarding will be activated, too.
-This may reject Router Advertisements and interfere with the host's existing IPv6 configuration.
-For more information please consult the documentation about "Advanced Networking - IPv6".
+  This setting will also enable IPv6 forwarding if you have both `--ip-forward=true` and `--fixed-cidr-v6` set.
+Note that this may reject Router Advertisements and interfere with the host's existing IPv6 configuration.
+For more information, please consult the documentation about "Advanced Networking - IPv6".

 **--ip-masq**=*true*|*false*
   Enable IP masquerading for bridge's IP range.
 Default is true.